Jacques Tati: Tati as director

-"L'École des facteurs" ("The School for Postmen")
+L'École des facteurs (The School for Postmen)

-René Clément was first approached to direct "L'École des facteurs" (1947), but as he was preoccupied directing La Bataille du rail (1946), directing duties fell to Tati, who also starred in this short comedy about rural life.
-Encouragingly, "L'École des facteurs" was enthusiastically well-received upon release, winning the Max Linder Prize for film comedy in 1947.
+René Clément was first approached to direct L'École des facteurs (1947), but as he was preoccupied directing La Bataille du rail (1946), directing duties fell to Tati, who also starred in this short comedy about rural life.
+Encouragingly, L'École des facteurs was enthusiastically well-received upon release, winning the Max Linder Prize for film comedy in 1947.

 Jour de fête (The Big Day)

 Tati's first major feature, Jour de fête (The Big Day), is about an inept rural village postman who interrupts his duties to inspect the traveling fair that has come to town.
-Influenced by too much wine and a documentary on the rapidity of the American postal service, he goes to hilarious lengths to speed his mail deliveries aboard his bicycle.
+Influenced by too much wine and a documentary on the rapidity of the American postal service, he goes to comic lengths to speed up his mail deliveries aboard his bicycle.
 Tati filmed it in 1947 in the village of Sainte-Sévère-sur-Indre, where he had found refuge during the war.
 Due to the reluctance of French distributors, Jour de fête was first successfully released in London in March 1949, before obtaining a French release on 4 July 1949, where it became a great public success, receiving the 1950 Le Grand prix du cinéma français.
 The film was intended to be the first French feature film shot in colour; Tati simultaneously shot the film in black and white as an insurance policy.
 The newly developed Thomson colour system proved impractical, as it could not deliver colour prints.
 Jour de fête was therefore released only in black and white.
 Unlike his later films, it has many scenes with dialogue, and offers a droll, affectionate view of life in rural France.
-The colour version was restored by his younger daughter, film editor and director Sophie Tatischeff, and released in 1995.
+The colour version was restored by his daughter, film editor and director Sophie Tatischeff, and released in 1995.
 The film won the Prize for Best Original Script at the Venice Film Festival.